Doctors Note Logo

-Persistent buzzing or vibrating in your toes is often due to nerve irritation or damage from conditions such as peripheral neuropathy, diabetes, nerve compression, vitamin deficiencies, or poor circulation.
+Persistent buzzing or vibrating in the toes is most often caused by nerve irritation or damage, commonly linked to peripheral neuropathy, diabetes, nerve compression, vitamin deficiencies (like B12), or poor circulation.
+Less commonly, it may signal thyroid issues, spinal nerve problems, or autoimmune conditions.

 A persistent buzzing or vibrating feeling in your toes—often described as "toes feel like they are buzzing"—can be odd and uncomfortable.
 Though it's rarely an emergency, this sensation may point to an underlying issue that warrants attention.
 Below, we'll explore common causes, when to seek help, possible tests, and strategies for relief.